-We use a combination of cash and stock-based incentive compensation to attract and retain qualified candidates to serve on the Board.
-In setting director compensation, we consider the amount of time that Directors expend in fulfilling their duties to the Company as well as the skill-level required of members of the Board.
+The Company uses a combination of cash and stock-based incentive compensation to attract and retain qualified candidates to serve on the Board.
+In setting director compensation, the Company considers the amount of time that Directors expend in fulfilling their duties to the Company as well as the skill-level required by the Company of members of the Board.